Cragady/common-setups/editors-and-ides/neovim.md

 The old config used `Packer` as a package manager, but this has been abandoned for a couple of years.
 I've switched to `lazy.nvim` for my package management.
 This is nice, due to package management being mostly automated now.

-`deno` is a hard requirement for one of the dependencies, but the setup should still be mostly OK without it.
-It just won't have the correct functionality for one of the packages.
+`deno` and `lua` are hard requirements for some of the dependencies, but the setup should still be mostly OK without it.
+It just won't have the correct functionality for some of the packages.

 ## Note